 - if they have a physical disability that prevents them from giving a sufficient breath sample for the test.

 In these situations, the police can direct the person to provide a blood sample for analysis instead.
 The police must then make arrangements for the person to be taken to a hospital or health centre for a sample of their blood to be taken.

 It is an offence under section 29AAE of the Traffic Act to fail to provide a breath sample.
 A person is taken to have failed to provide a sample of breath if their actions or inaction in any way prevented a breath analysis being performed.
 The maximum penalty for this offence is a fine of 200 penalty units or imprisonment for 12 months.

 It is also an offence to fail to provide a blood sample if directed.
 If required to provide a blood sample, then a person must comply with all of the arrangements for taking them to a hospital or health centre and for the taking of a sample of blood.

-For these two offences, the penalty for a first offence is a maximum of 10 penalty units (over $1,500) or imprisonment for 12 months.
-Their licence to drive will also be automatically cancelled for at least 12 months.
+For these two offences, the penalty for a first offence is a maximum of 10 penalty units or imprisonment for 12 months.
+A person’s licence to drive will also be automatically cancelled for at least 12 months.

-For a second or subsequent offence the penalty is 20 penalty units (over $3,000) or imprisonment for 12 months.
-The driver or rider’s licence will also be immediately cancelled for a mandatory period of at least 18 months.
+For a second or subsequent offence the penalty is 20 penalty units or imprisonment for 12 months.
+The driver’s licence will also be immediately cancelled for a mandatory period of at least 18 months.

 - failing to give blood sample, or